luweiguo511/BankSwitch/README.md

 # Quickly Add an Accelerometer with SPI #
 ## Overview ##
 For IOT (Internet of Things) solution, it often uses accelerometer sensor like IMU (Inertial measurement Unit).
-The EFR32BG22 Thunderboard (kit SLTB010A) has an ICM20648 sensor (6-axis) from vendor TDK InvenSense.
+The EFR32BG22 Thunderboard (kit SLTB010A) has an onboard ICM20648 sensor (6-axis) from vendor TDK InvenSense.

 https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit